At A Glance

 The status of the refugees is a key issue in peace talks, with many Palestinians claiming the "right of return" – the right to go back to their homes in what is now Israel.
 Some still hold keys to the family homes they lost in 1948.

-Israel fears that agreeing to this concession would spell disaster for the future Jewish state, largely because the higher Palestinian birth rate means the number of Palestinians would soon ;outstrip the Jewish population.
+Israel fears that agreeing to this concession would be disastrous, largely because the higher Palestinian birth rate means the number of Palestinians would soon outstrip the Jewish population.
 Israel's own "law of return" allows anyone with at least one Jewish grandparent to settle in Israel and take up citizenship.
-Under the citizenship rules, many Palestinians who marry Israelis are denied Israeli residency.
+Under the citizenship rules, many Palestinians who marry Arab Israelis are denied Israeli residency.

 The two parts of the Palestinian territories are, in fact, two areas about 45 km (30 miles) apart.
 The West Bank is between Jerusalem – long claimed as a capital by both Palestinians and Israelis – and Jordan to the east, while Gaza is a tiny strip along Israel's western Mediterranean coast.